secretstartups/handbook/people-group/offboarding/index.html.md

 #### Returning Property To GitLab
 {: #returning-property}

 As part of offboarding, any GitLab property valued above 1,000 USD needs to be returned to GitLab.

-One exception to this rule is that the team member can opt to purchase their laptop at a depreciated market price which will be provided by Finance upon request.
+For laptops, please refer to the [Laptop Buy Back Policy](https://about.gitlab.com/handbook/business-ops/it-ops-team/#laptop-buy-back-policy) which states that team-members have the option to buy back their existing laptops either when it gets refreshed for a new one, or when the team member is offboarding.
+If the team member has completed 1 calendar year or more at GitLab at the time of laptop refresh or offboarding, they can opt to keep their laptop at no cost.
+If the team member hasn't completed 1 calendar year at GitLab at that time, they have the option to purchase their laptop for current market value.

 To return your laptop to GitLab, please contact itops@gitlab.com immediately upon offboarding.